fitraashari/wa-blast/README.md

 ## Installation

-Download this repo .zip or clone via gitclone
+Download this repo .zip or clone via git clone

 Open terminal on project dir, then run this command
 ```bash